PISANG GORENG. This is a special Asian dish.

 Let it sit in the mixture for about five minutes before searing in the skillet.

-In a wok or saucepan heat few drops of coconut oil or if you like frying it just add more coconut oil most people like it deep fried.
+In a wok or saucepan heat a few drops of coconut oil or if you like frying it just add more coconut oil, most people like it deep-fried.

 You can also smash the bananas to deep fry in blobs, or like thick pancakes on a skillet with only a few drops of coconut oil.